 Back then, we could decide to go to a game on a whim with no planning involved.
 As a kid, I could get the bus to West Bromwich, walk to the ground, stand in the Brummie Road End, get a programme and the bus home all for less than a fiver.
 Living in London it was a little more expensive, but we could still look at the day's fixtures on a Saturday morning and decide which game we were going to see.
 Today, we all know the game has changed a lot, but what has changed most for me is that I wouldn't even know where to start if I wanted to watch my team from the Brummie Road again.

 Roker Park: Sunderland 0 - 0 West Bromwich Albion

 My first football match and of course my first West Brom game.
 I was the only Albion fan in the family, so the decision to go was surely taken with me in mind and probably decided on a whim while we were staying in nearby Cleadon with my Grandparents.
 No goals, but I got to see some Albion heroes that day including Bryan Robson, John Wile, Tony Godden, Remi Moses, Ally Brown and two of the Three Degrees - Brendon Batson and my all-time hero Cyrille Regis.
 Unfortunately I was just a year or so too late to see the last of the Degrees - my other Albion hero, Laurie Cunningham.
-All I remember of the game was being at the front of the stand with my brother, close to the half-way line and big Cyrille collecting the ball to take a thrown in just in front of us.
+All I remember of the game was being at the front of the stand with my brother, close to the half-way line and big Cyrille collecting the ball to take a throw-in just in front of us.

 December 26th, 1980